-Three weeks ago, I sat staring at my laptop screen at 11 PM, watching the progress bar refuse to move past 96%.
-My Windows update had been "installing" for four hours.
-I had an important client meeting at 8 AM, and my computer was essentially a very expensive paperweight.
+Three weeks ago, I was in front of my computer screen, staring at the progress bar that was stuck at 96%, trying to install the Windows updates since 7 PM the night before.
+I had an important client meeting the next morning at 8 AM, and my laptop was nothing more than a very expensive paperweight.

-I couldn't shut it down.
-Everyone knows you never interrupt a Windows update, right?
-So I waited.
-And waited.
-At midnight, I finally gave up and did what I probably should have done hours earlier I actually fixed the problem instead of hoping it would magically resolve itself.
+And so, at midnight, I gave up and did the only thing that I probably should have done hours ago—fix the problem instead of waiting and hoping that the installation would magically fix itself.

 Understanding Why Windows Update Stuck Happens